0xSR42/notes/notes-on-governance.md

 families are a better design, for the former can lead to authoritarianism from the top, and conflict with those who fall off the pyramid.
 Of course there are other proven designs of organizations such as republics.

+### Technology and Data

+Technology enables efficient governance, but it can be misused if falls in wrong hands.
+Your data is a footprint of your thought process, and if your adversaries have access to it, they can use it to cause harm to you.